 Compact Fluorescent Light Bulbs (CFL's)

-Fluorescent light bulbs only (not incandescent light bulbs) may be dropped off at the Green Station in Little Rock at 10001 Kanis Road on Thursdays from 7:00 AM to 5:30 PM and the first Saturday of each month from 7:00 AM to 12:00 Noon.
+Compact and four (4)-foot fluorescent light bulbs (not incandescent light bulbs) may be dropped off at the Green Station in Little Rock at 10001 Kanis Road on Thursdays from 7:00 AM to 5:30 PM and the first Saturday of each month from 7:00 AM to 12:00 Noon.
 See www.regionalrecycling.org for more information.

-Recycle your primary and rechargeable batteries at the Green Station at 10001 Kanis Rd.
-Businesses can recycles them at eSco at 1907 East 23rd St. See www.regionalrecycling.org for more information.
+Recycle your household and rechargeable batteries at the Green Station at 10001 Kanis Road.
+Businesses can recycle them at eSco at 1907 East 23rd Street.
+See www.regionalrecycling.org for more information.